altwajre/hello-akka/resources/docs/03-actors/07-persistence/README.md

 // a -> a-outer-1 -> a-outer-2 -> a-inner-1 -> a-inner-2
 // b -> b-outer-1 -> b-outer-2 -> b-inner-1 -> b-inner-2
 ```
-- While it is possible to nest mixed persist and persistAsync with keeping their respective semantics it is not a recommended practice, as it may lead to overly complex nesting.
+- While it is possible to nest mixed persist and persistAsync with keeping their respective semantics
+    - it is not a recommended practice, as it may lead to overly complex nesting.

 #### Warning
-- While it is possible to nest persist calls within one another, it is not legal call persist from any other Thread than the Actors message processing Thread.
+- While it is possible to nest persist calls within one another,
+    - it is not legal to call persist from any other Thread than the Actors message processing Thread.
-- For example, it is not legal to call persist from Futures!
-Doing so will break the guarantees that the persist methods aim to provide.
+- For example, **it is not legal to call persist from Futures**.
+- Doing so will break the guarantees that the persist methods aim to provide.
-- Always call persist and persistAsync from within the Actor’s receive block (or methods synchronously invoked from there).
+- Always call persist and persistAsync from within the Actor’s receive block
+    - (or methods synchronously invoked from there).

 ## Failures
-- If persistence of an event fails, onPersistFailure will be invoked (logging the error by default), and the actor will unconditionally be stopped.
+- If persistence of an event fails, onPersistFailure will be invoked (logging the error by default),
+    - and the actor will unconditionally be stopped.
-- The reason that it cannot resume when persist fails is that it is unknown if the event was actually persisted or not, and therefore it is in an inconsistent state.
+- The reason that it cannot resume when persist fails
+    - is that it is unknown if the event was actually persisted or not,
+    - and therefore it is in an inconsistent state.
 - Restarting on persistent failures will most likely fail anyway since the journal is probably unavailable.
 - It is better to stop the actor and after a back-off timeout start it again.
 - The akka.pattern.BackoffSupervisor actor is provided to support such restarts.